btemplep/authzee/README.md

     }
 ]

-# 3. Define Contexts - Context is extra data that is passed to the request
+# 3. Define Contexts - Context is extra structured data that is passed to the request
 context_defs = [
     { # no context
         "context_type": "NULL",